Canadian High School Students

 You are considered a Canadian high school student for admission purposes if you:

-- are currently completing Grade 12 at a high school in Canada; or you
+- are currently completing Grade 12 at a high school in Canada or at a school that follows a Canadian high school curriculum; or you

-For students who are enrolled in the International Baccalaureate (IB) curriculum, please refer to our International Baccalaureate admission requirements.
+For students who are enrolled in the International Baccalaureate (IB) curriculum, please refer to our International Baccalaureate admission requirements section.

-Students from Ontario high schools who have an Ontario Universities Application Center (OUAC) number can provide this number in the online application for fall entry, and Bishop’s University will receive transcripts directly from OUAC.
-However, OUAC begins transmitting transcripts to Bishop’s only in March each year, so if you apply early and would like to receive a quick response to your request for admission, be sure to send a copy of your transcript directly to the Admissions Office as soon as you have applied.
+Note: Applicants with an Ontario Universities Application Centre (OUAC) reference number can submit this information in the online application and Bishop’s will receive your transcripts directly from OUAC.
+However, OUAC only begins transmitting transcripts to Bishop’s in early March, so if you apply early and wish to receive a faster response to your request for admission, be sure to send a copy of your latest transcript as soon as you have submitted your online application.